Hermann Bahr: Biography

 In 1906–07, Bahr worked with Max Reinhardt as a director at the German Theater (Deutsches Theater) in Berlin, and starting in 1918 he was a Dramaturg with the Vienna Burgtheater.

 Spokesman for the literary group Young Vienna, Bahr was an active member of the Austrian avant-garde, producing both criticism and Impressionist plays.
 His association with the coffeehouse literati made him one of the main targets of Karl Kraus's satirical journal Die Fackel (The Torch) after Kraus fell out with the group.

 In 1901, after accusing Bahr and Emmerich Bukovics, then director of the Volkstheater, of corruption concerning the Villa Bahr in Ober St.Veit, Kraus lost his only civil law case ever.

 Bahr was the first critic to apply the label modernism to literary works, and was an early observer of Expressionism.
+He analyzed the movement in his book Expressionism, published in 1916.
 His theoretical papers were important in the definition of new literary categories.
 His 40 plays and around 10 novels never reached the quality of his theoretical work.
 He died, aged 70, in Munich.